Nicolas-Reyland/Chaikin3D/README.md

 alt="2 simple deer no main connections alpha 1" style="float: right; margin-right: 10px;" width="48%;" />

-*There are 25486 nodes in the last two deer meshes*
+*There are 25486 nodes in the last deer mesh.
+Loading thoses meshes should take at least a few minutes.*